Cohort Summary Statistics

 Clinic-based measurements – follow-up

-Cognitive assessment – baseline
+Cognitive first assessment

-Cognitive assessment – follow-up
+Cognitive follow-up assessment

 7-day food diaries – baseline